 This coin is not quite as old as some on this list, but that doesn’t stop it from being among the most valuable.
 In fact, it’s among the rarest coins around.
 The U.S. Mint struck the Liberty V Nickel from 1883 to 1913, but just a reputed five coins were minted in the final year’s vintage.

-Since the year 2000, specimens of the coin have hit the auction block a handful of times, and have fetched multiple millions of dollars.
+Since the year 2000, specimens of the coin have hit the auction block a handful of times and fetched multiple millions of dollars.
 One version reportedly sold for $4.15 million in 2005 and then was flipped for $5 million in 2007.
-Another specimen hit the market for more than $3.7 million in 2010, while still another traded hands at a reported price of $3 to $4 million in 2018.
+Another specimen hit the market for more than $3.7 million in 2010, while still another traded hands at $4.56 million in 2018.